Skip to content

 The client and the challenge

-As result, over 30 advisors are now equipped with SRHR outreach information.
-They are actively referring young vulnerable women and men, young people, people with disabilities and indigenous groups with unmet family planning needs to SHRS services.
+As a result, over 30 advisors are now equipped with SRHR outreach information.
+They are actively referring young women and men, people with disabilities and indigenous groups with unmet family planning needs to SRHR services.

 For general information